PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 ## Add Minimal Custom Code

-If you compile the solution now it will fail with 4 errors indicating that the following methods are need to be implemented (overridden):
+If you compile the solution now it will fail with 4 errors indicating that the following methods need to be implemented (overridden):

 - `MonitoringController.ProbeAsync()`
 - `MonitoringController.DiagnosticsAsync()`
 - `Application.PrintCustomMenuOptions()`
 - `Application.HandleCustomMenuOptions()`

 The first two are related with the controller that implements health checks for the service.
 The other two are the implementation of the console client.
-We need to add minimal implementations for these methods.
+You need to add minimal implementations for these methods.

 ### Monitoring Controller